harrisoncbrammell/MuscleDTI_Toolbox/README.md

 * Acquisition volumes of structural and DT images match

 ## 5. Overview of a Typical Workflow
-Muscle DTI tractography includes pre-processing and fiber-tract processing steps, as elucidated below.
+Muscle DTI tractography includes pre-processing and fiber-tract processing steps, as described below.

 ### A. Pre-processing
 Before performing fiber tractography, several pre-processing steps must be performed: